Raccortubi broadens its horizons with name change

 It’s more than a name change for the Raccortubi Group.
-Previously known as Raccortubi Norsk, the UK branch will now be known as Raccortubi UK.
+Starting March 1 2024, the group Scottish regional office and warehouse, Scottish or UK branch, will be known as Raccortubi UK.

 After almost 75 years, the group has grown to comprise several international branches, including Raccortubi do Brasil, Raccortubi Middle East and Raccortubi Singapore.